vmware/load-balancer-and-ingress-services-for-kubernetes/docs/istio_support.md

-# AKO on Istio
+# AKO on Istio (Tech Preview)

 This feature allows AKO to be deployed on an Istio environment.
-Strict mTLS is supported in both ClusterIP and NodePort modes.
+Currently strict mTLS is supported in ClusterIP mode.

 ## Steps to deploy and verfify AKO deployment